jcu-eresearch/shell-otp/README.md

 ## Coming soon (when I get bored)

+* an install script (it's probably going to be ruby)
+* a script to pull keys out of an Android Google Authenticator sqlite db (also ruby)
 * openssl crypto for the key files at rest
 * encfs wrap/unwrap integration
 * ascii dongs at unexpected times